 The first is yao, which we have usually referred to as "want."
 Strictly speaking, there are two other readings that yao could have when it appears with a complement clause without an overt subject.
-The first is a deontic modal reading (19a), similar to English need or must, as well as a future reading (19b), like English will or be going to (for further discussion, see e.g. Lin

-2012, Huang et al., to appear, and references therein).
-Our model does not make this kind of finegrained distinction.
+The first is a deontic modal reading (19a), similar to English need or must, as well as a future reading (19b), like English will or be going to.
+Our model does not make this kind of fine-grained distinction.
 In naturalistic contexts, though, the distinction is not always clear to native speakers either.
 While manually annotating the corpora described in Section 4, we noticed that one must often refer to the situational context to determine which reading is intended, and even then, doing so does not guarantee disambiguation.